trnguyen1510/voyagers2/README.md

 # Milestone 2.0

 1. Tour preferences quiz
-2. Matching companions based on tour preferences
+2. Changed SQLite to MongoDB platform
-3. Tours detail and booked users display
+3. Tours detail for each tour package
-4. Other users can review the booked-users' dashboards
+4. Editing and saving user profile and information and append it to user's dashboard